 👉 Your Turn⤵

-1. Load the corrr package using the correct function.
-(You may need to install.packages() in th console if this is your first time using loading the package.)
+First, load the corrr package using the correct function.
+You may need to install.packages() in the console if this is your first time using loading the package.

 # load in corrr library#(add code below)library(corrr)